agenium-scale/boost.simd/doc/custom/sections/quickstart/quickstart.md

     on a different folder than the default ones.
 }

-@section next What's Next ?
+@section  whatsnext What's Next ?

 -------------------------------------